 Keep Your Business Safe from COVID-19 and Other Diseases

 Keeping customers and employees safe should be a top priority.
 Following CDC guidelines and staying diligent with a regular ice machine cleaning schedule is the best way to prevent the spread of infectious diseases like coronavirus.

-At Easy Ice, we professionally clean and sanitize all our ice machines twice a year to hinder the growth of biofilms that can make people sick.
-Our professional ice machine service also helps in cleaning slime, scale, or sediment as well.
-We ensure our ice machines are always up to the safest standards as part of our all-inclusive ice machine subscription program.
+At Easy Ice, we professionally clean, sanitize, and service ice machines twice a year to hinder the growth of biofilms that can make people sick.
+We clean ice machines inside and out, removing individual ice machines components and disinfecting and sanitizing them individually to ensure cleanliness.
+This also helps reduce slime, scale, or sediment to ensure the machine’s performance.
+We guarantee our ice machines are always up to the safest standards as part of our all-inclusive ice machine subscription program.